LUMINOUS INVERTER AT AFFORDABLE PRICES IN LAGOS NIGERIA

 Here is are some of the cheap and available alternative sources of energy

 Biogas energy is generated by living or once-living organisms, the most well-known biomass materials used for the production of the biogas are plants, human and animal waste.
-Biogas can be used for cooking, heating and to generate electricity.
+Biogas can be used for cooking, heating, and generating electricity.

 Production of biogas can be cheap or expensive depending on the individual energy needs.
-For the production of biogas for household use, producing enough for cooking and lighting can cost from N20,000 to N50,000.while production on a much larger scale or for commercial use, which would require a bigger gas chamber would cost from N200,000 to N3,000,000.
+For the production of biogas for household use, producing enough for cooking and lighting can cost from N50,000 to N100,000.while production on a much larger scale or for commercial use, which would require a bigger gas chamber would cost from N200,000 to N3,000,000.

-Power inverters are one of the alternative sources of energy which has gained popularity in recent years.
+Power inverters are one of the alternative sources of energy that has gained popularity in recent years.
 Many businesses and homes in Nigeria, have resorted to this alternative energy source.

 There is also the solar inverter also known as a PV inverter which converts the direct current(DC) of a photovoltaic(PV) solar panel into an alternating current(AC) allowing the use of ordinary AC systems.